yellowcatx/themes/SleepyCode/README.md

 You can install the theme directly in Visual Studio Code.
 Open Visual Studio Code and navigate to the theme settings.
 Search for "Sleepy Code" and click install.

+Alternatively, you can install the theme by clicking [here](LINK-PARA-O-TEMA).

 ## Screenshots

 ![Sleepy Code Theme](https://github.com/yellowcatx/themes/blob/main/SleepyCode/screenshots/screenshot.jpeg)